apiavare/blog/content/english/article/how-to-plan-a-backpacking-trip.md

 At last, before you leave for your trip, go through the following.

 * Pack your backpack: A well-loaded pack will feel balanced when resting on your hips and won’t shift or sway as you hike with it.
 Use packing by dividing the space into zones.
+Check out the article ['How to pack your  backpack?'](https://apiavare.blog/article/how-to-pack-your-backpack-properly-for-a-hike/)
 * Check the weather: Either plan accordingly based on what you learn or consider postponing or canceling the trip if you need to.
 * Share your itinerary: Always leave your detailed itinerary with someone you trust.
 Write down who to contact and when, if you haven’t returned at your expected time.